thoufer/Avian-Infographics/README.md

 **Supplemental environmental data relevant to understanding waterfowl distribution and abundance**:
 - Temperature and Precipiation data compiled by researchers from the University of Delaware.
 Data hosted by [NOAA](http://www.esrl.noaa.gov/psd/data/gridded/data.UDel_AirT_Precip.html) or direcly by the [University of Delaware] (http://climate.geog.udel.edu/~climate/html_pages/download.html)

+# Contributing

+We flexible, and will take thoughts, ideas, suggestions, code almost any way you wand to get it to us.

+1. Fork this repo, then send a pull request..
+2. Create your own, then @mention us (@thoufer or @embuco) in github or in the slack channel